haz/icaps2026.github.io/content/calls/cfp.md

 -  Modelling papers, which describe new representations of planning and scheduling problems and their solutions.
 Examples include new mathematical frameworks for existing problems, original descriptions of emerging problems and refinements of existing frameworks for knowledge representation of actions, goals, states, or other rigorously defined concepts.
 - Position papers, which contribute thoughtful critiques or bold new perspectives of the field.
 Examples include meta-analysis of research trends, descriptions of new challenge problems suitable for planning and scheduling, historical perspectives and analysis of the field and technical discussions of various implementation techniques.
 - Tools papers, which describe systems that are of use and of interest to the planning and scheduling community, and which are built using novel algorithmic and engineering techniques.
 Examples include: integrated planning systems, model checkers and synthesis tools, libraries to construct, manage and transform representations of planning and scheduling problems, applications for visualising, benchmarking and comparing planners or other types of tools, etc.
-- Survey papers: which contribute with well-structured and informative surveys papers in key areas of automated planning, offering thoughtful analysis and comparative insights.

 Papers that do not address problems related to automated planning or scheduling will be rejected without review.
 Where the relationship of the paper to planning and scheduling is not immediately obvious, authors should make this clear in the abstract and introduction of their paper.